MikeTheHammer/wmul_rivendell/README.rst

     #.
 Click "Install".
     #.
 Confirm the UAC dialog when it appears.
     #.
 Once the install is complete, click "Close".

 #.
-Download and install the Windows Git Client from https://git-scm.com/download/win .
-Use all the default settings.

-#.
 Open a Windows Powershell terminal.